RubaAlnashwan/Project_2/README.md

   ### Scope

- The scope of this project was the .
- The dataset contains 38,566 rows × 9 columns
+ The scope of this project was the villas for sale in the areas of Riyadh only, whether old or new villas The dataset contains 38,566 rows × 9 columns